vikraman/popl22-symmetries-artifact/README.md

     using decidable equality and case matches to define large functions and reductions and then proving things about them is tedious.
 Some parts of the formalisation have been left as `TODO`s but we provide references for them, or give a proof outline on paper.
-  - `FSMG` is a HIT for free symmetric monoida groupoids, this is experimental and left as future work. `Experiments` contains alternative definitions using HITs and some earlier attempts at proving the main equivalence.
+  - `FSMG` is a HIT for free symmetric monoidal groupoids, this is experimental and left as future work. `Experiments` contains alternative definitions using HITs and some earlier attempts at proving the main equivalence.